 Working with Managed Service for PostgreSQL databases

-This section provides the basic information about working with Managed Service for PostgreSQL.
+This section covers the basics of working with Managed Service for PostgreSQL.

-To work with a Managed Service for PostgreSQL database, follow these steps:
+To start working with a Managed Service for PostgreSQL database, follow these steps:

 SELECT * FROM postgresql_mdb_connection.my_table